Can I Record Vocals or Guitar Without Audio Interface?

 They have a kind of live room vibe to them, though.
 And you can record instruments along with vocals on this recording device.
 The sound won’t be near as crisp of course.
 But it won’t sound terrible either.

 Of course, though, you will need a quiet room to really record your music in.
 And any place you record should have decent acoustics.
 This way the sound doesn’t sound echoey or weird.

-- Plug and play USB recording microphone with 5.9-Foot USB Cable included for computer PC laptop that connects directly to...
+- [Convenient Setup] Plug and play recording USB microphone for PC, with 5.9-Foot USB cable included for computer PC...

-- Recording microphone with additional volume knob itself has a louder output and is more sensitive, your voice would be...
+- [Volume Knob] Gaming USB mic for PS4 with additional volume knob itself has a louder or quieter output adjustment and is...

-- USB-powered design condenser microphone for recording no need the 48v Phantom power supply, work well with Cortana,...
+- [Widely Use] USB-powered design, the condenser microphone for recording no need the 48v Phantom power supply, works well...

-- Cardioid polar pattern condenser microphone for computer captures your voice properly, produce clear smooth and crisp...
+- [Clear Output Voice] Cardioid gaming microphone for PC captures your voice properly, producing clear smooth and crisp...

 Use Electronic Instruments to Record

 For guitar recordings, you do not necessarily have to use an actual guitar to make your music.
 Not everyone will enjoy this option, but it is possible to record music virtually.
 This is done by using virtual instruments on your computer or even your phone.